Last Updated on December 22, 2020.

 Being able to remove Sibilance from a recording is a very important mixing skill you should develop.

-In this post I will explain what a De-esser does, how Sibilance occurs and all the ways to remove it.
+In this post I will explain what a De-esser does, how Sibilance occurs and some ways you can remove it.

 Looking for guitar VST/AU plugins?
 Here are the 21 best ones.

 A De esser is used to attenuate the “S” and “Shh” sounds by lowering the loudness of those frequencies when that type of sound occurs.

 It essentially works as a compressor that only reduces the loudness of a specific frequency range at a given time.

 These “ess” and “shh” sounds are also what we refer to as sibilance.